Soren Johnson: Mohawk Games

 In 2013, Johnson co-founded his game development studio, Mohawk Games, in the suburbs of Baltimore, Maryland.
 Their first video game launched April 28, 2016 titled Offworld Trading Company: an economic real-time strategy game for Microsoft Windows and OS X using an extended and more detailed version of his signature resource system first seen in his earlier Civilization titles.
 This game would be Soren Johnson's first use of Early Access, making changes based on player feedback, even before its full release.

 Offworld Trading Company is a unique game in the genre, as it is an economy-based RTS.
 Christopher Tin has again contributed musical pieces to the game, including the theme 'Red Planet Nocturne'.
 Once again, Johnson and Christopher shared ideas on how to make the music sound 'otherworldly,' with Christopher heavily synthesizing his music for the game.
 Offworld Trading Company would end up being a commercial success, selling over 600,000 copies and achieving a broadly positive critical reception.

 After the development of Offworld Trading Company, Mohawk started work on a new historical-based Civilization-inspired strategy game initially called 10 Crowns.
-Due to financial complications with their publisher Starbreeze Studios (who originally financed Offworld Trading Company), Mohawk Games was offered a deal by Epic Games.
+Due to financial complications with their publisher Starbreeze Studios, Mohawk Games was offered a deal by Epic Games.
 The title received a name change to Old World after the switch in publisher, and the game was released on July 1, 2021.

 Johnson was a bi-monthly design columnist for Game Developer and is on the advisory board of the Game Developers Conference.
 He also runs the game design blog Designer Notes and hosts the game designer interview podcast of the same name.

-Personal life

-Johnson was married to Leyla Johnson, who works with him at Mohawk Games in various senior roles.
-They have three children and a cat and dog.